 When Should You Upgrade Your Furnace?

-• Should I get an alarm system?
+- Should I get a home alarm system?

-• Should I install carpet or hardwood?
+- Should I install carpeting or laminate wood?

 1. Frequent Repair Costs

-• needing several visits during the same heating season;
+- Needing several visits during the same heating season;

-• constantly accruing bills just to keep your house comfortably warm.
+- Constantly spending money just to keep your house comfortably warm.

 2. Energy Efficiency